Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-html.md

 Since an OpenAttestation document (`.OA`) is not a native file extension automatically recognised by devices, the OA-embedded HTML solution was introduced.
 This approach helps to encapsulate an OA document so that end-users can be directed directly to the verifier (with their document) just by clicking on a button presented by a locally-rendered HTML page.

-This is an optional procedure after creating an issued/signed OA document that is dependent on your use case (e.g. you want to make it more convenient for end-users who may not understand what to do with an OA document).
+This is an optional procedure after creating an issued or signed OA document that is dependent on your use case (e.g. you want to make it more convenient for end-users who may not understand what to do with an OA document).

 ## How it works